 So, just make sure you have some scrap brushes lying around to perform tasks like this.

-4. Safely Store Your Brushes
+4. Safely Store Your Miniature Paint Brushes

-There’s quite a few ways to store your brushes safely.
+There’s quite a few ways to store your miniature paint brushes safely.
 Many of us have a container we put our brushes in, like a coffee mug.
 As long as you’re storing your brushes like this with the bristles up then you’re good.

-I also will often leave our my good brushes on my painting table.
+I also will often leave out my good brushes on my painting table.
 I leave them laying on a paper towel.
 This saves me from having to search through my 100 brushes to find my good ones.

 Again, there’s lot of good ways to store your brush, and leaving it in your paint water bristles down is not one of them.
 I’ve seen this so many times and it hurts to see.